-Rejecting the entire $\mu^+$ background from the beam using the tracker is expected to be extremely challenging.
-Detecting the remaining $e^-$ in coincidence with the Michel $e^+$ from the $\mu^+$ decay could provide a very clean signature, drastically improving background rejection.
+Rejecting the entire μ^+ background from the beam using the tracker is expected to be extremely challenging.
+Detecting the remaining e^- in coincidence with the Michel e^+ from the μ^+ decay could provide a very clean signature, drastically improving background rejection.
 However, these electrons possess essentially no energy, and we need a very-low-threshold detector with fast time resolution to form the coincidence.
 In order to improve instead of jeopardise our sensitivity, it also needs to be very efficient.
-Electrical acceleration of the $e^-$ is very limited due to dielectric breakdowns in the presence of a superfluid helium film.

-Tests with an electron gun show that novel perovskite (CsPbBr3) scintillators might provide a significant improvement over the aforementioned commercial EJ-204 scintillator at a temperature of $T=4~\mathrm{K}$ .
+Electrical acceleration of the e^- is very limited due to dielectric breakdowns in the presence of a superfluid helium film.
+Tests with an electron gun show that novel perovskite (CsPbBr3) scintillators might provide a significant improvement over the aforementioned commercial EJ-204 scintillator at a temperature of T = 4 K.

-In addition, we are evaluating superconducting nanowire single-photon detectors (SNSPDs) as an alternative solution.
+In addition, we are evaluating superconducting nanowire single-photon detec-tors (SNSPDs) as an alternative solution.
+While a detailed characterisation is ongoing, we have successfully recorded pulses originating from k eV electrons.